edson-acordi/4bit-microcomputer/README.md

    * adjustable clock speed
 - No MPU/MCU or complex chips
 - No microcode
+- Program memory implemented with RAM to easy programming
+- Supercapacitor or battery to keep the program in RAM (for low power version)
 - Built with 74HCTxxx integrated circuits
 - Dual layer Single board with 295.9mm x 196.9mm